rich30041/Updated-Responsive-Portfolio/README.md

 # Update-Responsive-Portfolio
-Homework for week 8, this involved updating my original Portfolio added a weather forecast for the area.
+Homework for week 8, this involved updating my original Portfolio added a weather forecast button to the Navbar for the area.

 # Description
 Homework for week 2 to build 3 pages using HTML, CSS and the Bootstrap framework to make it responsive.